mapbox/cpp/glossary.md

 That is using [stack allocation](#stack-allocation) so you might thing that no dynamic memory is being allocated.
 However, dynamic memory is being allocated.
 This is because `std::string` is a container class that holds an arbitrary length array of characters inside.
 So to create space for this arbitrary array of characters it uses [dynamically allocated memory](#allocator) internally.
 It also cleans up this memory automatically by [deallocating](#deallcation) when the `std::string` goes out of scope.
 Both allocation and deallocation take time.
 So when performance is critical and you want to avoid dynamic allocations, always give consideration to how the class is implemented that you are instantiating.

 Note: We say above that `std::string` uses [dynamically allocated memory](#allocator) internally.
 This is true except when the `std::string` implementation itself has been optimized to reduce allocations.
 Many implementations are clever enough and care about performance enough to do this using an optimization internally that uses [stack allocation](#stack-allocation) for the array of characters.
-This only works for small strings and as such is called the "Short/Small String Optimization", or SSO.
-See <https://stackoverflow.com/questions/10315041/meaning-of-acronym-sso-in-the-context-of-stdstring/10319672#10319672> and <https://akrzemi1.wordpress.com/2014/04/14/common-optimizations/> for more about SSO.
+This only works for small strings and as such is called the [short/small size optimization](small-size-optimization) or SSO.

 ### memory address